LapoBini/lapobini.github.io/content/project/ECON210C/index.md

 4. __Calibration__.
 We assign numerical values to the model’s structural parameters
 $$ \{\beta,\kappa,\rho_a, \varphi, \sigma, \gamma, \phi_{\pi}\} $$
 based on external information or matching moments of the data.
 5. __Impulse responses__.
-Given the log-linear approximation around the steady state, we can express the responses of the endogenous variables as linear functions of the exogenous TFP shock:
+Given the log-linear approximation around the steady state, we can express the responses of the endogenous variables as linear functions of the exogenous TFP shock $\varepsilon_0^a = 1$:
 $$
 \begin{bmatrix}
 \hat y_t \\